s0ulraz3r/MyMovieApplication/README.md

 * For handling the JSON data and to perform REST operations this application uses the [`Retrofit`](http://square.github.io/retrofit/).
 This is an API which makes HTTP API into a Java interface.

+* This application uses the [The Moviedb API](https://www.themoviedb.org) to get the details from the database.
+This application consumes this API and displays the result to the user.

 Developed By:
 Varun